Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "I meant it, Mister President.
 You are *lucky.* I ain’t so blessed as bein’ term-limited."

 Sartori conceded the point with a half-nod.
-"It does, however, mean that I have to shepherd our will to fight and pass it on to the next guy, assuming he has the backbone for the fight himself. **You** have a surplus of fighting spirit. **I** have to carefully husband ours after… God, *decades* of wartime mismanagement by my predecessors.
-Going in where they should have stayed out, withdrawing too early and squandering years of hard sacrifice, staying out where we should have gone in… My countrymen don’t like to see their sons and brothers wasted.
+"It does, however, mean that I have to shepherd our will to fight and pass it on to the next guy, assuming he has the backbone for the fight himself. **You** have a surplus of fighting spirit. **I** have to carefully husband ours after...
+God, *decades* of wartime mismanagement by my predecessors.
+Going in where they should have stayed out, withdrawing too early and squandering years of hard sacrifice, staying out where we should have gone in...
+My countrymen don’t like to see their sons and brothers wasted.
 So I need to be *sure,* when I commit to a fight, that we’ll have the spirit to see it through to the end."

 Daar paused in his flower arranging.
-"How…?
+"How...?
 Arthur, they’re *Hunters.* What more do you need?"

 "That’s enough to *start* the fight," Sartori agreed.